droonga/droonga.org/tutorial/index.md

 User agents (ex. a Web browser) sends search requests to a protocol adapter.
 The adapter receives them, and sends internal (translated) search requests to a Droonga engine.
 The engine processes them actually.
 Search results are sent from the engine to the protocol adapter, and finally delivered to the user agent.

-For example lets's try to build a database system to find [Starbucks stores in New York](http://geocommons.com/overlays/430038).
+For example let's try to build a database system to find [Starbucks stores in New York](http://geocommons.com/overlays/430038).

 ## Prepare an environment for experiments